 13) Chicken and Rice Soup

-Soup may appear simple, but as a baby, it can feel like medicine that you actually want to take.
-Chicken and rice is soothing if someone’s run down, and it’s easy on a stomach that’s a bit off.
-Place it in a sealed container and perhaps add a small loaf of bread or some crackers.
-I remember a friend stating that this was the first thing that tasted “normal” after a wild week.
+Seal it in a container and maybe include a small loaf of bread or some crackers.
+I recall a friend saying that this was the first thing that tasted “normal” after a crazy week.

 14) Stew

-A good stew requires time to prepare, something that new parents most likely don’t have.
-It’s almost like the next day is doing the emotional work for you.
-If you’re making it vegetarian, substitute mushrooms and lentils for that same cozy depth.
-Because stew seems to thicken as if it’s plotting something in the fridge, I like to add a note saying, “Add a splash of water when reheating.”
+Stews take a lot of time to prepare and new parents most likely don’t have the time.
+It’s almost like the day after is doing the emotional labour for you.
+If you’re making it vegetarian, use mushrooms and lentils for that same cozy depth.
+I like to put a note saying, ‘Add a splash of water when reheating,’ because stew seems to thicken as if it’s plotting something in the fridge.

 15) Sheet Pan Sausage